 The purpose of the IBD BioResource is to foster important IBD research by any bona fide investigator whether from a university or from industry, particularly but not exclusively relating to the clinical translation of recent genetics advances.
 It should bring forward the possibilities of personalised medicine in IBD by providing access to large cohorts of patients who can be selected by genotype (all subjects will have GWAS data) or clinical phenotype.
 In short, we want to make high quality IBD research easier, so that current and future patients can benefit sooner!

-The process to access the IBD BioResource panel is as follow:
+The process to access the IBD BioResource panel for data and samples or recall studies is as follow:

 A maximum of 8 new applications will be considered at each NIHR BioResource Steering Committee meeting.
 Applications will go for feasibility checks, before being distributed to the Steering Committee for review; please allow 1 month from the dates shown above to receive feedback.
 If the next NIHR BioResource Steering Committee meeting is full or if your application is received after the deadline, it will be considered at the next available meeting.

 Completed forms should be emailed to firstname.lastname@example.org and email@example.com

 If your application to the NIHR BioResource Steering Committee is successful you will be sent a Study Summary Template and Confirmation of Conduct form by our team to be completed.
 Volunteer recruitment will not commence until these forms have been returned to us.
 Please be aware that we may ask you to amend your study paperwork, including Patient Information Sheet and Consent Form, to ensure that it complies with our Protocol and standards before we are able to commence recruitment.